 3. How often are database backups created?

-Backup of databases is created at least once a day.
+The backup of databases is created at least once a day.
 Not only are there separate servers for backups, but also separate locations.
-Even if one of the Amazon Web Services centers were to fail or crash, your data will have a backup in another data center in a different location, such as, for example, Frankfurt.
+Even if one of the Amazon Web Services centers were to fail or crash, your data would have a backup in another data center in a different location, such as, for example, Frankfurt.

 4. What happens to the database after the collaboration ends?